 The Air starts from $599 (£579) for Wi-Fi only, while Wi-Fi and Cellular models start at $729 (£709).

-Of the two new iPads Apple's launched, it's the iPad Air that's causing a stir at Pocket-lint - we think it might just be the new default pick for most people looking for an iPad.
+Of these two iPads, it's still the iPad Air that's causing a stir at Pocket-lint - we think it remains the default pick for most people looking for an iPad.

-That new A14 chip means it's likely to be a powerful beast for a good number of years to come, while its updated design and USB-C compatibility only further that impression.
+That A14 chip makes it a powerful beast for a good number of years to come, while its updated design and USB-C compatibility only further that impression.